OpenTechSchool/python-flask/core/setup.md

 # Python 2 or Python 3?

-There is currently a split in the Python community between Python 2 and Python 3.
-Though Python 3 has been around for some time now, there are still many programs which run on Python 2.
+There is currently a split in the Python language between versions 2 and 3.
+Although Python 3 has been around for some time now, there are still many programs which run on Python 2.
 It is very common in programming to have this sort of version split over time, as many programs can't keep up with the pace of change as a language evolves.

 For this workshop it is recommended to use Python 2.7, but we will try to keep things compatible with Python 3 users as well.